-Aircall analytics lets you measure various call performance indicator metrics such as call volume, wait time, hold time, and missed call rate from a single pane of glass.
+Aircall analytics lets you measure various call performance indicator metrics such as call volume, wait time, hold time, and missed-call rate from a single dashboard.
 The platform also gives you administrative control over call management through these features:

 - Active call monitoring

 - Live feed and real-time call log reporting